kenzo-bt/MTG2D/README.md

 ## How the card data was gathered

 - Set information was obtained through MTG-JSON (https://mtgjson.com/)
-- Card images were downloaded using the Scryfall API (https://scryfall.com/docs/api)
+- Card images are fetched using the Scryfall API (https://scryfall.com/docs/api)

 ## Screenshots